uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 So let's add our _Type Into_ activity here as the UiPath Anchor Base action to perform.

 Then we will indicate the address field.
-We can type in ‘road’ again,
+We can type in ‘road’ again.

-Then we will have an anchor and that's something close to this address field.
+Then we will have an anchor that's close to the address field.

 We will just take the address label, because that will always be close to the target field.